Creating what is beautiful and preserving what is valuable with KEIM mineral paints.

 "It is my aspiration to always be able to convey to future generations the unchanged splendour and beauty of the artistic creations as eloquent witnesses of the respective era."

-The building techniques of past times were largely determined by the building materials available on site, and the surface design was influenced by the cultural aspects and trends of the time.
-As different as the techniques, materials and even tastes of antiquity were at different times and in different geographical areas, so too are the conservation and restoration criteria applied today.
+The building techniques of the past were largely determined by the materials available on site and the cultural aspects and trends of the time.
+As the techniques, materials and even tastes of antiquity varied at different times and in different geographical areas, so too do the conservation and restoration criteria applied today.

-Conscious restoration means above all the greatest possible respect for historical materials.
+Conscious restoration is characterised by the greatest possible respect for historical materials.

-The Mediterranean region is the cradle of lime.
-It is traditionally used for both plastering and painting and has proven to be an excellent material for centuries.
+The Mediterranean region is the cradle of lime, a material traditionally used for both plastering and painting and has proven to be an excellent material for centuries.
 The exceptional compatibility and chemical reaction of silicate paint with lime make it a predestined material for the conservation and restoration of walls made of lime.

 It was in 1878 that Adolf Wilhelm Keim was issued the patent for the innovative composition of his mineral paints which is still in use today.
 KEIM mineral paints have a completely mineral basis, making them eco friendly, breathable and low VOC.